romero-kenny/Programming-Studio/README.md

 # Programming Studio: How Games Can Better Prepare Software Engineers
+Currently is in a "complete" state, however, there are a few revisions to give it that final polish.

 ## Abstract
     The complexity of modern software poses a significant challenge for aspiring